 At GearJunkie, we’ve created a checklist for backpacking essentials and a breakdown of how to choose the right gear.
 While a lot depends on the climate, intensity, and other individual factors of your trip, many of the essentials stay the same.

-If you’re a backpacking beginner, don’t let the process intimidate you — we’ve also laid out a beginner’s guide to backpacking.
+If you’re a backpacking beginner, don’t let the process or the gear intimidate you.
+The main essentials include:

 - Sleeping bag